 Yeni Soho

-Just round the corner from Carnaby Street, Yeni Soho is the brainchild of Civan Er and Cem, who founded Yeni Lokanta in Istanbul.
-Their modern take on Turkish food comes on sharing plates, with treats including tempura courgette flowers, stuffed with aged feta and drizzled with honey, chilli, and almonds; aubergine baked with stilton, figs and sherry; and the dainty beef manti dumplings.
-Finish your feast with sütlaç (rice pudding) topped with oh-so-Instagrammable saffron sugar floss - and it all tastes just as good as it looks.
+Just around the corner from Carnaby Street, Yeni Soho is the brainchild of Civan Er and Cem, who founded Yeni Lokanta in Istanbul.
+Its modern take on Turkish food comes on sharing plates, with treats including tempura courgette flowers, stuffed with aged feta and drizzled with honey, chilli, and almonds; aubergine baked with stilton, figs and sherry; and the dainty beef manti dumplings.

 Inca

 In the heart of Mayfair be prepared to be dazzled as you dine.
 Inca London is the hottest new destination for dinner and a show.
-Feast on South American inspired cuisine while performers entertain you with high energy dance routines and slow ballads.
+Feast on South American-inspired cuisine while performers entertain you with high-energy dance routines and slow ballads.
 For a unique date night look no further than Inca.
-Standout dishes: Inca rolls.

 Boundary at The Boundary